TheWatcher/twscript/docs/DEVELOPING.md

 0. Create a .cpp file containing the implementation of your script(s).
 The twscript package calls this` TWScript.cpp`, but for now imagine that you call your script file `Wibble.cpp` This file will contain nothing out of the ordinary for someone accustomed to c++ coding.

-1. Create a .h file containing the script class definition.
-I won't go into detail about this here, other than to say that
+1. Create a .h file containing the script class definition and GEN_FACTORY() macro.
        - the .h file must have the same base name as the .cpp file, including case.
 So if you call your .cpp file `Wibble.cpp` you must create `Wibble.h`.
+If you use a different name, the makefile will not work properly.
-       - Your .h file **must** contain a header guard, and two preprocessor paths: when SCR_GENSCRIPTS is set to true the class definition should be visible, and when it is false one or more GEN_FACTORY(), one for each script, should be visible.
-See
+       - Your .h file must contain a header guard, and *two preprocessor paths*: when SCR_GENSCRIPTS is set to false the class definition should be visible, and when it is true one or more GEN_FACTORY(), one for each script, should be visible.
+   See the ScriptNotes.md file for more information.
+6. Make a copy of `TWScript.rc`, giving it the same base name as your .cpp and .h files (eg: `Wibble.rc`).
+Edit the contents of the new .rc file to reflect the information about your scripts.
+3. Modify the `MYSCRIPT` variable in the `Makefile` to contain the base name you gave your script .cpp and .h files.
+So if you have `Wibble.cpp` and `Wibble.h`, you should set `MYSCRIPT = Wibble`
+4. Modify the `MYOSM` variable in the `Makefile` to contain the name you want to give your .osm (be sure to include the `.osm` extension in the name!).
+This does not have to be the same as the `MYSCRIPT` value, but it should be something that easily identifies the .osm as being made by you.
+5. Modify `ScriptDef.cpp` to replace `#include "TWScript.h"`with an include for your script header (`#include "Wibble.h"` for example) and be sure to `#undef` your header guard with the other `#undef`s (eg: replace `#undef TWSCRIPT_H` with `#undef WIBBLE_H`)

+This should be sufficient to get you a bare-bones script development environment.
+Please see the ScriptNotes.md file for some more information about what you should put in your script files, and some pointers for where to look for documntation.